 Ms. Kraus is active on other institutional and corporate boards and committees.
-She is chairman of the board of the Women Presidents’ Organization and a trustee of Northwestern Mutual Life, the Arthur W. Page Society, the Catherine B. Reynolds Foundation and the Institute for Public Relations.
+She is chairman of the board of the Women Presidents’ Organization and a trustee of the Catherine B. Reynolds Foundation and the Institute for Public Relations.
 Ms. Kraus is also on the advisory board of Enterprising Women magazine and is a past chairman of the Public Affairs Council and the board of directors of the Council of Public Relations Firms.

 In addition, she serves as a trustee of American University and sits on the advisory board of the J.L.
 Kellogg Graduate School of Management at Northwestern University, as well as the steering committee of the school’s Center for Executive Women.

 Ms. Kraus is the author of numerous articles in the fields of public affairs management and corporate reputation and has been a guest lecturer throughout the world.
 She holds a Bachelor of Arts and Master of Arts in political science and public law from the American University.